-Enterprise Distributed Application Service (EDAS) allows you to deploy applications in hybrid cloud clusters and provides complete solutions for scaling, networking, and centralized management in these clusters.
-You can connect instances from Alibaba Cloud and machines from on-premises data centers and other cloud service providers (CSPs) over Express Connect circuit, and add these instances or machines to hybrid cloud Elastic Compute Service (ECS) clusters in EDAS.
-Then, you can deploy High-Speed Service Framework (HSF), Dubbo, and Spring Cloud applications in a unified manner and manage these applications in a centralized manner in the EDAS console.
-EDAS supports auto scaling of ECS instances from Alibaba Cloud.
+Enterprise Distributed Application Service (EDAS) allows you to deploy applications in hybrid cloud Elastic Compute Service (ECS) clusters and provides complete solutions for scale-out, networking, and centralized management in these clusters.
+You can connect Alibaba Cloud ECS instances, servers from data centers, and servers from other cloud service providers (CSPs) by using Express Connect circuits, and add the instances and servers to hybrid cloud ECS clusters in EDAS.
+This way, you can host applications to these clusters and use application hosting capabilities that are provided by EDAS.

 Your application system may have the following requirements and problems:

-- The traffic on Alibaba Cloud has a certain degree of volatility and you may face traffic spikes in special scenarios.
-You can predict the traffic volumes in these scenarios, but deviations may exist.
-Knowing when to add ECS instances and how many ECS instances are needed is a challenge.
-Also, you must purchase ECS instances in advance.
+- The traffic on Alibaba Cloud has a specific degree of volatility and you may face traffic spikes in special scenarios.
+You can predict the traffic volumes in specific scenarios, but deviations may exist.
+You cannot determine when to add ECS instances and how many ECS instances are needed.
+In addition, you must purchase ECS instances in advance.

-- Some core business systems have high security requirements and you may want to deploy related applications in your own on-premises data center.
-However, you cannot centrally manage applications that are deployed in different environments.
-This is because instances from Alibaba Cloud, machines from on-premises data centers, and machines from other CSPs cannot communicate with each other.
+- Some core business systems have high security requirements and you want to deploy relevant applications in your data center.
+However, you cannot centrally manage applications that are deployed in different environments because Alibaba Cloud ECS instances, servers from data centers, and servers from other CSPs cannot communicate with each other.

-- Based on your business needs and availability requirements, you may want to deploy your applications to machines from multiple CSPs.
-This is the multi-cloud mode.
-In this mode, manual processing is required because you cannot centrally manage these applications.
-This often leads to misoperations.
+- Based on your business needs and availability requirements, you want to deploy your applications in the hybrid cloud environment.
+However, you cannot centrally manage these applications.
+Manual processing is required and misoperations may occur.

-In an hybrid cloud environment, EDAS is used in the following scenarios:
+In the hybrid cloud environment, EDAS is used in the following scenarios:

-- Manage applications in on-premises data centers by using Alibaba Cloud.
-After connecting your on-premises data center to Alibaba Cloud Virtual Private Cloud (VPC) over Express Connect circuit, you can manage the applications in your on-premises data center by using EDAS.
+- Manage applications in data centers by using EDAS on Alibaba Cloud: After you connect your data center to a virtual private cloud (VPC) of Alibaba Cloud by using an Express Connect circuit, you can manage the applications in your data center by using EDAS on Alibaba Cloud.

-- Deploy and manage machines from other CSPs.
-EDAS allows you to deploy applications to machines from CSPs other than Alibaba Cloud and manage these machines in a centralized manner.
+- Deploy and manage servers from other CSPs: EDAS allows you to deploy applications to servers from CSPs other than Alibaba Cloud and manage these servers in a centralized manner.

-This topic describes how to manage machines from on-premises data centers by using EDAS in Alibaba Cloud.
-To deploy and manage machines from other CSPs, you only need to connect the target machines to VPCs in EDAS over Express Connect circuit.
-Then, you can manage these machines in the same way as Alibaba Cloud manages machines from on-premises data centers that have been connected to Alibaba Cloud.
-For more information about how to scale out off-premises applications, see Perform auto scaling on applications in ECS clusters.
+This topic describes how to manage servers from data centers by using EDAS on Alibaba Cloud.
+To deploy and manage servers from other CSPs, you only need to connect the servers to a VPC of Alibaba Cloud in EDAS by using Express Connect circuits.
+Then, you can manage these servers in the same way as Alibaba Cloud manages servers from the data centers that are connected to Alibaba Cloud.

-Make sure that the machines in your on-premises data center meet the following requirements:
+Make sure the servers in your data center meet the following requirements:

 - Operating system: CentOS 7

-- Physical machines or virtual machines (Docker is not supported.)
+- Physical or virtual machines: Docker is not supported.

 - Hardware: no special requirements for CPU and memory